How to Register Students

 - Emergency Preparedness

 - The student discloses a disability and asks for accommodations but does not have a "Verification of Need for Disability Accommodations" on DSS letterhead.

 - The student appears to have a learning problem that can't be explained by poor study habits, personal problems or lack of effort.

 - The student has a temporary medical condition (i.e., broken arm or hand that interferes with writing).
 Refer to the Dean of Students for advice on how to assist the student.

 - The student asks for an accommodation because he/she is experiencing test anxiety.
 (Test anxiety is not a disability.)
 Refer the student to the University Counseling Center for stress management strategies and/or Student Success Center for test preparation strategies.

-- The student runs out of time on tests because English is not his/her first language.
+- The student runs out of time on tests and English is not his/her first language.
 Refer the student to his/her advisor at the International Center or Student Success Center for test taking strategies.